 In order to register for classes, your Emergency Contact Information must be up-to-date.
 Visit our Update your Emergency Contact Information web page and log in with your Student ID number and password.
 Even if your address has not changed, you must still do this!
 If you experience any difficulty, contact the IT Help Desk at 303-963-3444.

 Before a student can register for classes, CCU's Life Directions Center (LDC) will need to collect some important information to help identify the courses appropriate for you.
-If you attend Scholarship Recognition Weekend, you will be directed to a website to complete the Course Registration Worksheet (CRW).
-The information you provide on the worksheet will be used by LDC Advisors to recommend the best courses for your Fall 2015 schedule.
-During Scholarship Recognition Weekend, you will receive a listing of those course recommendations and will register for the Fall 2015 semester.
+Please complete the Pre-Registration Form (log-in required).
+The information you provide on the worksheet will be used by LDC Advisors to recommend the best courses for your Fall 2017 schedule.

-If you are admitted as a CAD (Conditionally Admitted) student, you will be attend a 15-week Student Success Class on Friday mornings.
+If you are admitted as a CAD (Conditionally Admitted) student, you will be in a College Success Course in the fall for encouragement and academic support.
 In addition, you are limited on the number of credit hours you can enroll in.
 Please talk to your Enrollment Counselor if you are unsure about your admittance status.

 The Lifestyle Covenant is an important part of the CCU culture and expectations for the community.
 You can read more about the Lifestyle Covenant here.
-Each CCU student is required to sign this document.
 By signing this document, students make a commitment to each other and to the University that they will pursue the challenge of living out biblical standards.
+Additionally, each student must sign the Statement of Faith.
+Colorado Christian University unites with the broad, historic evangelical faith rather than affiliating with any specific denomination.
+In this commitment, the University embraces the declarations of the National Association of Evangelicals.
 This form is due by the Add/Drop date of the first semester of enrollment; however, it is important information that should be reviewed prior to arrival at CCU.
 Failure to submit the form will result in a hold placed on the student’s account, preventing registration.

 All Health Services forms can be returned via e-mail at HealthServices@ccu.edu, faxed to 303-301-8362, or mailed to CCU Health Services, 8787 W. Alameda Ave, Lakewood, CO 80226.